ianmiell/learngitthehardway/README.md

 my change to the README
 Aakash change to the README
-my change to the README - Harshit another change to the READMEantesko was here
+my change to the README - Harshit another change to the README antesko was here